8 Best Real Estate Markets In 2021

 Lauren Bowling8-minute read

 Whether buying a primary residence or an investment property, 2021 could be the year to resume your housing search.
 With the end of the pandemic on the horizon, price surges and inventory shortages should begin to stabilize this year.
-Coupled with the dramatic increase of permanent remote work opportunities, new locations are primed to be named the next hotspot real estate markets in post-COVID America.
+Coupled with the dramatic increase of permanent remote work opportunities, new locations are primed to be named the next hotspot real estate markets in post-COVID America as zoom towns continue to rise in popularity.

 COVID-19’s effect on the 2020 housing markets had a surprising outcome: nationwide shortages that led to large increases in home value, even beyond pricey (and formerly competitive) metro areas like San Francisco, New York City, and Los Angeles.
 Now that we know many areas of the workforce can be successful remotely, residents may want to plant roots in places where their money goes further, where the weather (and traffic) is better, and where they can still experience the best city life has to offer.
 Why pay city prices when you no longer need to live in the city to work?
 Industry analysts are calling the 2021 real estate market growth the “Sunbelt Surge” because southern locations with mild weather are rapidly increasing in popularity.
 Austin, Texas is expected to outperform the national margin by the widest gap in terms of home value growth.